‘How do I create a buyers list for wholesaling?’

-A good and healthy buyers list allows you to sometimes move a deal in a matter of hours and, thus, is worth a lot of money, and you won’t be in much need of real estate agents or property portals.
+A good and healthy buyers list allows you to sometimes move a deal in a matter of hours and, thus, is worth a lot of money.
+You won’t be in much need of real estate agents or property portals.

-And then there is the legal part (Disclosure again: I am not an attorney or your attorney), because in the U.S., without a real estate license, it is basically not allowed to advertise a property you have under contract as if it were yours without disclosing that you are selling the contract.
+And then there is the legal part (Disclosure again: I am not an attorney or your attorney).
+Because in the U.S., without a real estate license, it is not allowed to advertise a property you have under contract as if it were yours without disclosing that you are selling the contract.

 This could get you into trouble with the board of realtors.

-With the help of or by partnering with a cash buyer, this gets easier.
+This gets easier with the help of or by partnering with a cash buyer.

 A Better Position When Negotiating With The Seller

-The other advantage of having a buyer’s list is, that you have a better leverage position when it comes to negotiating the deal with motivated sellers.
+The other advantage of having a buyer’s list is improved leverage when negotiating deals with motivated sellers.

-In contrast to not having a buyers list, you can say to the seller that you are negotiating with that you work as a team (with your cash buyers).
+In contrast to not having a buyers list, you can tell the seller that you are negotiating and working as a team (with your cash buyers).

-You can move the property fast, and know that you (well, actually, your partnering cash buyer) can follow through at the end by buying the property, showing a real purchase intent.
+You can move the property fast and know that you (well, actually, your partnering cash buyer) can follow through at the end by buying the property, showing real purchase intent.

 Then, there is the other school of thought, which tells you that your focus should be on finding, negotiating, and controlling a great deal first, and the buyers will come.

-Maybe I am wrong, but I think it carries a bit more risk if you don’t have access to cash.
+Maybe I am wrong, but I think it carries more risk if you don’t have access to cash.

-And even if you have access to cash, what happens if you don’t find another wholesaler (e.g. a fixer and flipper) to whom you can sell the property to via a double closing, for example?
+And even if you have access to cash, what happens if you don’t find another wholesaler (e.g., a fixer and flipper) to whom you can sell the property via a double closing?

-Here, your main work is generating, growing and nurturing a buyers list, and finding deals, which your wholesale partners or buyers can follow through with.
+Here, your main work is generating, growing, and nurturing a buyers list and finding deals that your wholesale partners or buyers can follow through with.

-In conclusion, you can consider these two approaches as not even directly competing with each other.
+In conclusion, you can consider these two approaches as not even directly competing.